 Right after the program's start, UFS Explorer is ready for use, with the most optimal settings enabled by default.
 However, you can modify these parameters at your discretion for more efficient utilization of the software.
 The Settings pane is opened with the "Settings" option in the upper right corner of the interface.

-This pane is composed of multiple sections: the "Software settings" section (1) includes general settings for the program, the "Explorer (file browser) dialog" section (2) allows adjusting work with the Explorer component, the "Files recovery (Copying)" section (3) contains certain parameters applied during the process of saving files and the "Hexadecimal viewer" section (4) offers several settings for Hexadecimal viewer.
-The "RAID defaults" section (5) is available in the editions of UFS Explorer with the support of RAID and comprises some parameters related to reading and reconstruction of RAID sets.
+This pane is composed of multiple sections: the "Software settings" section (1) includes general settings for the program, the "Explorer (file browser) dialog" section (2) allows adjusting work with the Explorer component, the "Files copying: Customization of user interface behavior" section (3) and the "Files copying: Customization of target storage operations" section (4) contain certain parameters applied during the process of saving files, while the "Hexadecimal viewer" section (5) offers several settings for Hexadecimal viewer.
+The "RAID defaults" section (6) is available in the editions of UFS Explorer with the support of RAID and comprises some parameters related to reading and reconstruction of RAID sets.

 Each value can be changed by pressing the "Change value" button next to it.
 All the defined settings will be stored as a special *.ufsx file in the corresponding user profile folder.
 The software does not implicitly save any data to the operating system registry or configuration files (except uninstallation information, if applicable).